IgniteUI/igniteui-documentation/topics/07_What's-New/00_Whats_New_In_2019_Volume2.md

 # What's New in 2019 Volume 2

-This topic presents the new features for the %%ProductName%%™ 2019 Volume 2 release.
+This topic presents the new features for the %%ProductFamilyName%%™ 2019 Volume 2 release.

 ### %%ProductNameASPNETCore%%
 Infragistics %%ProductNameASPNETCore%% now supports ASP.NET Core 3 projects.
 For more information see the [Using %%ProductNameASPNETCore%%](Using-IgniteUI-Controls-in-ASP.NET-Core-project.html) topic.